gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 is, that the referencing component version comprises the referenced component versions, i.e. it is an aggregation or composition semantic.

-A *Component Descriptor* has a field to specify references to other *Component Descriptors*.
+A *Component Descriptor* has a field to specify references to other *Component Descriptors* and thereby to the component versions described by them.

 ```
 component: